Quenching of Satellite Galaxies at the Outskirts of Galaxy Clusters: Conclusion and Discussion

 \citet{Lau2015} have shown that the profiles of cluster properties are self-similar if normalized by the mass accretion rate into the cluster.
 As a result, they find that the location of the accretion shock, when cast in units of $R_{200}$, is strongly dependent on the mass accretion parameter.
 Clusters with a high accretion rates have smaller accretion shocks.
 We have confirmed this behavior in our simulated cluster suite as well.

-Another measure of the `edge' of a dark matter halo is the `spalshback' radius \citep{Diemer2014,Adhikari2014} which is defined by a sharp drop in the density profile of the halo. \citealt{More2015} find that the splashback radius is typically larger than the virial radius in high mass halos, in general agreement with our findings.
+Another measure of the `edge' of a dark matter halo is the `splashback' radius \citep{Diemer2014,Adhikari2014} which is defined by a sharp drop in the density profile of the halo. \citealt{More2015} find that the splashback radius is typically larger than the virial radius in high mass haloes, in general agreement with our findings.

 Observational confirmation of the shock location should be possible.
 The virial shock front can accelerate charged particles to very high energies of $\gtrsim \unitstx{TeV}$ which then Compton-scatter CMB photons into $\gamma$-rays \citep{Loeb2000,Keshet2003}.
 The $\gamma$-ray signal should be accompanied by a signal in hard $X$-rays \citep{Kushnir2010} and a synchrotron emission \citep{Loeb2000,Keshet2004}, which may be detected in radio observations.
 The resultant signal is expected to resemble an elongated ring due to the filamentary structure surrounding the cluster (see \rfsec{edgeMaps}).